jjtseng93/jsmdcui/README.md

   links.
 - A `js front` block contains UI code.
 Exported functions can use `alert`, `confirm`, `prompt`, and the generated `rpc` client.
+- A front module may export `async function onMdcuiExit({ reason, path, $ })`.
+  The terminal UI awaits it before closing an `mdcui` buffer.
+Modified `mdcui` buffers close without a save prompt.
 - A `js back` block exports trusted backend functions.
 In the browser WUI, `rpc` publishes only exported functions whose exported names do not start with `_`.
 Call a published function from the front end with